MicrosoftDocs/Viva/Viva/insights/personal/Use/delay-delivery.md

 With inline suggestions turned on, you can get up to two daily Delay delivery suggestions.
 To get more than two a day, you need to opt in to the Delay delivery plan.

 You can opt in to the Delay delivery plan through MyAnalytics or through the Insights Outlook add-in to get an unlimited number of inline suggestions for delaying email delivery to your coworkers.
 The Delay delivery plan is currently available in the Outlook desktop app for Windows.
-Be sure that you have Outlook for Windows 2016 version 1808 or greater and build 16.0.12016.10000 or greater.
+Be sure you are using Outlook for Windows 2016 version 1808 or later and build 16.0.12016.10000 or later.

 ## Use Delay delivery